MlWoo/DL-Art-School/README.md

 ### GPU memory (in avoid of OOM)

-- [x] Support re-trial training if OOM with gradient accumulation.
+- [x] Support re-trial training if OOM with gradient accumulation (single GPU).
-- [ ] Support re-trial training if OOM with gradient checkpointing.
+- [ ] Support re-trial training if OOM with gradient checkpointing (single GPU).

 ### Architectures